 However, new calculations show that in the Baltic Sea, the ecosystems that store blue carbon hold a relatively small proportion of the total carbon stock.
 The proportion of vegetated bottoms in Swedish territorial waters is estimated to be less than 5 per cent.
 Instead, the seabeds in the Baltic Sea are dominated by vegetation-free bare sediments.
-This is partly due to human impact in the form of eutrophication and exploitation, but the extent of vegetated bottoms is also limited by natural factors such as the physical characteristics of the bottom and the lack of light and/or oxygen in deeper areas.
+This is partly due to human impact in the form of eutrophication and exploitation (e.g. boat traffic, dredging and piers), but the extent of vegetated bottoms is also limited by natural factors such as the physical characteristics of the bottom and the lack of light and/or oxygen in deeper areas.